Nestor/cg/README.md

 Melp\Cg provides a document-oriented approach to generating and inflecting code.
 Applying changes to code can easily be implemented using the provided visitor implementation.
 This makes both the generation and the use of the code generator very easy and understandable.
+The aim is to create a simple yet powerful interface to easily generate but also modify existing code.

 ## Building code ##